Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/Scoreboard_Math.md

 This generates a **load function** that creates the `kore_math` objective and sets useful constants (`#2`, `#360`, `#scale`).

+## Reading the results

+Because scoreboards only store integers, every result is scaled by `1000`:

+- `1000` means `1.0`
+- `500` means `0.5`
+- `-707` means approximately `-0.707`

+That convention stays consistent across trigonometric helpers and formulas, which makes it easier to combine several math operations in the same datapack.

 ## Trigonometric functions

 Sine and cosine use a pre-computed 360-entry lookup table (one entry per degree).
 The input score holds an angle in